kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Priority**: The transmission priority of the subscription relative to all other active fetches and subscriptions.within the session.
 The publisher SHOULD transmit *lower* values first during congestion.

-**Order**: The transmission order of the groups within the subscription.
+**Order**: The transmission order of the Objects within the subscription.
 The publisher SHOULD transmit objects based on their sequence number in default (0), ascending (1), or descending (2) order.

-**Min Group**: The minimum object sequence number plus 1.
+**Min Object**: The minimum object sequence number plus 1.
 A value of 0 indicates the latest object as determined by the publisher.

-**Max Group**: The maximum object sequence number plus 1.
+**Max Object**: The maximum object sequence number plus 1.
 A value of 0 indicates there is no maximum.

-If the subscription is accepted, the publisher will start transmitting groups for the requested track.
+If the subscription is accepted, the publisher will start transmitting objects for the requested track.
 Object streams are transmitted according to Priority and Order on a best effort manner, but are not guaranteed to arrive in any order.